durkdev/DROP/DOCS/DESIGN/honour_sys/honour_project.md

 # Feature Creepers
 This is a dump for cool features that are not part of the minimal specification

+## Calling "engage" command on non-existent objects
+After warngin the player give the player the option of simply creating an object.(Call the create command)

 ## Dungeon building tools
 So the DROP+ project began as a random dungeon generation tool, but ideally I